Mykola-V-Ts/CUDAPathTracing/README.md

 * Basic unidirectional path tracing algorithm as described in [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
 * Spheres and planes as geometric primitives
-* Lambertian, metallic and emissive materials
+* Diffuse, metallic and emissive materials
 * NVDIA GPU support only

 ## Acknowledgments